yilin-wang/yilin-wang/README.md

 ## About Me

 Hello!
 My name is Yi Lin.
-I recently graduated summa cum laude from Harvard with a bachelor's in Computer Science.
-I am interested in software engineering and data science positions.
+I'm a software engineer at Google.
+Previously, I graduated summa cum laude from Harvard with a bachelor's in Computer Science.

 ## Projects